andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/how-delegation-works-a-swift-developer-guide.md

 Another analogy from the legal world is popular for describing protocols: Protocols are similar to _contracts_.
 It's this contractual idea that actually makes the most sense to me when it comes to delegation.

-A contract is the &#8220;thing&#8221; in the middle of two parties who are trying to negotiate a deal.
+A contract is the "thing&#8221; in the middle of two parties who are trying to negotiate a deal.
 To one party, the contract is a _guarantee_ of some terms that will be satisfied.
 To the _other_ party, the contract is a set of _obligations_.

 In the delegation design pattern, protocols serve the same kind middle-man role as a contract.
 To the delegat_or_ class, the protocol is a guarantee that some behavior will be supplied by the other party (the delegate).
-To the delegate class, the protocol is a set of obligations – things it must implement when it &#8220;signs the contract&#8221;, or in Swift terms, &#8220;adopts the protocol&#8221;.
+To the delegate class, the protocol is a set of obligations – things it must implement when it "signs the contract&#8221;, or in Swift terms, "adopts the protocol&#8221;.

 While the person signing the contract probably gets something out of the deal, the focus in the analogy we're making to protocols and the delegation pattern is on the person on the guarantee end.